atifbosan/tmc_privacy_policy/ERP_App_Privacy_Policy.md

 -  Personal Information

-    - User ID and login credentials (provided by TMC admin only)
+    - User ID and login credentials (provided by Organization admin only)

     - Name and employee-related details